areaDetector/areaDetector/_sources/ADCore/NDPluginTransform.rst.txt

       the central row in the image. |br|
       **Rot270Mirror**: Rot270 followed by Mirror.
 Equivalent to image transpose followed by mirror reflection about the central column in the image. |br|
+      In the template there is an optional macro DFLTTRANSTYPE defaulting to 0 for None for backward compatibility.  |br|
     - TRANSFORM_TYPE
     - $(P)$(R)Type
     - mbbo